 In February 1944 John B. & Alice G. Cecil purchased the property from Doris B. Wheeler.
 In the Andover 1951 directory both Doris Wheeler and the Cecils are listed here.

 The property was later purchased on Aug.
-10, 1959 by Frederick Flather III and remains in his trust in 2016.
-Fred known as Felix Flather b. in 1931, son of Frederick & Edith Flather Jr., grew up at 45 Abbot St, and was an attorney in Boston.
+10, 1959 by Frederick Flather III and remained in trust until 2018.
+Fred, known as Felix Flather b. in 1931, son of Frederick & Edith Flather Jr., grew up at 45 Abbot St, and was an attorney in Boston.
 He was a member and served on the board of the Andover Historical Society.
 Upon Felix Flather’s death, the house was empty for approximately four years.
 Charles Flather became Trustee and sold the property on June 18, 2018 to Mcguffin Microwave, LLC, Richard Michalik Manager.
 Richard and Joann Michalik bought the property and spent two years restoring of the old homestead keeping as much of the original fabric of the structure as possible.

 Essex County Registry Deeds, Salem, MA